Correcting Convexity Bias in Function and Functional Estimate: Theoretical results

 Then, if $n$ is sufficiently large, $K\geq C_K n$ for some constant $C_K$, and

 we have

 where the expectation is taken on both the sampling of $\xobs_{i=1}^n$ and the bootstrap. \end{theorem}

+{ Actually, the assumptions for the theorem above do not require $F$ to be convex or concave.
+The debiasing method is effective as long as the quantity $\sigma_2^2$ is larger than the other three terms in the condition~\ref{eqn:thm_cond}.
+Roughly speaking, this requires the second derivative of $F$ is large compared with its first and third derivatives.
+Though, the condition is easier to hold when $F$ is convex or concave, otherwise $\sigma_2$ might be very small.}

+{ The condition~\eqref{eqn:thm_cond} can be simplified if we problems with certain properties. for example, if $\mu$ is symmetric with respect to $\bx^*$, then we have $M_3=0$, and hence $\sigma_3=0$.
+If we further assume that $F$ is quadratic, we have the following corollary derived from Theorem~\ref{thm:main_shifting}: \begin{corollary} Let $F(\bx)=\frac{1}{2}\bx^TA\bx+b$ be a quadratic function with $A\in\RR^{d\times d}$ being a positive definite matrix and $b\in\RR$ being a scalar.
+Let $\mu$ be a probability distribution on $\RR^d$ that satisfies $\EE_{\mu}\bx=\bx^*$.
+Suppose $\mu$ is symmetric with respect to $\bx^*$.
+Then, the shifting debias method can reduce the expected squared error as long as

+\end{corollary} By this corollary, the shifting method works everywhere for quadratic functions as long as $C_K$ is large enough.
+This is possible because $C_K$ is a hyperparameter that we can choose freely as long as the computational resource is sufficient.
+The following corollary states the condition for the shifting method to work in the limit case in which $C_K$ is pushed to infinity: \begin{corollary} Let $F$ satisfy the assumptions in Theorem~\ref{thm:main_shifting}, and $\mu$ be a probability distribution on $\RR^d$ that satisfies $\EE_{\mu}\bx=\bx^*$ and is symmetric with respect to $\bx^*$.
+Suppose $C_K$ is sufficiently large.
+Then, the shifting debias method can reduce the expected squared error as long as

+where $\sigma_2$ and $\sigma_4$ are defined the same way as in Theorem~\ref{thm:main_shifting}. \end{corollary} This corollary shows more clearly that the condition on $F$ generally requires the second derivative to be large compared with the first and third derivatives.
+Quadratic function under the conditions in Corollary~\ref{coro:limit} always satisfy~\eqref{eqn:cond_coro_limit} because $\sigma_4$ vanishes. }

-By the condition~\eqref{eqn:thm_cond}, our shifting method works when $\sigma_2$ is large compared with $\sigma_1$ and $\sigma_3$, this happens when the second derivative of $F$ is large compared with the its gradient at $\bx^*$.
-A sketch of the proof of the theorem is shown in the next subsection.
+A sketch of the proof of Theorem~\ref{thm:main_shifting} is shown in the next subsection.
 The full proof is provided in Section~\ref{sec:pf}.

-Next, we study the scaling method, and show a similar results as that for the shifting method.
-For the ease of analysis, we make the following stronger assumptions on $\mu$ and $F$: \begin{assumption} The probability distribution $\mu$ has finite moment of all orders. \end{assumption} \begin{assumption} There exists a constant $B>0$, such that $F(\bx)\geq B$ for any $\bx$. \end{assumption}
+\paragraph{The scaling method.} Next, we study the scaling method, and show a similar results as that for the shifting method.
+For the ease of analysis, we make some additional assumptions on $\mu$ and $F$: \begin{assumption} The probability distribution $\mu$ has finite moment of all orders. \end{assumption} \begin{assumption} There exists a constant $B>0$, such that $F(\bx)\geq B$ for any $\bx$. \end{assumption}

 \begin{remark} Assumption~\ref{assump:mu_2} is made for the convenience of analysis.
 The ``finite moment of all orders'' can be relaxed to finite moments up to a certain finite order.
 The orders we need can be obtained by tracing the higher-order-terms in the proof of Theorem~\ref{thm:main_scaling} (given in Section~\ref{sec:pf2}). \end{remark}